MattHandzel/LectureOptimizer/README.md

 #### TODO:

+Smooth audio when using tts, don't need to remove silence because all audio is synthesized.
+My current system with voice clonning is actually very good.
+It is probably 70% of the way on par with normal lecture.
+I need to remove the awkward pauses that arise with silences being sped up and improve transcript using AI

+Then this will probably speed up lecture by 5x

+Without the voice clonning, it is very hard to understnda the lecture because of the accent + speed, and also because of the "blips" that happen when it is supposed to be silent.

+###### How do I use an LLM to take the transcript, improve it, and then stitch it together with the video?

+Some nice properties of the transcript right now are that the silent parts are defined as parts outside the start and end boundaries.
+This is good because I can find the corresponding video at these boundaries and speed it up so it is the same length as the audio.
+I could entirely cut out these silences because they are generated "artifically", which would be more efficient.

+If I can split the transcript up "by idea" then I could match the newly generated transript with the previous one, and I can still entirely cut out fake silences.

+I could pass in only the text from the

+What happens when the LLM removes text?

+- What happens with the video?
+  I could make a minimum length decrease so it dosen't cut out too much of the video

+What happens when the LLM adds text?

+- What happens with the video?

+Sync up captions with audio

+Because I have access to when the professor says the word, I can use it to relate with the slides.

 Retain audio that is not related to voice (music, sound effects, etc.)
 Enable watermark on whole audio
 Test to see how good whisper and RNNoise do when silence is severely cut out. -> 10% performance improvement